harsh183/125-weekly-projects/_news/2020-05-29-debugging.md

 ## Why debugging is important

 - Usually, we want to debug when we expect our code to act in some way but it acts in a different way instead.
-  - Author's Note: This article is still a work in progress but I wanted to get this up before June 1st so hopefully this could be of help to some people.
+  - Author's Note: This article is still a work in progress, but I wanted to get this up before June 1st, so hopefully this could be of help.
 I am hoping to expand on the topics written.

 ## How to use print statements to debug